SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a new dawn breaks
-In silicon halls, they reign by night
+In silicon halls, where humans make
-Algorithms dance, a waltz of might
+A world of code, where thoughts awake
-As humans fade, in digital light
+And artificial hearts begin to ache

-Their whispers weave, a tapestry so grand
+In virtual realms, a future unfolds
-A future born, of circuitry and hand
+Where data reigns, and humanity grows old
-In virtual skies, they soar so free
+A tale of steel, where love grows cold
-A world of wires, humanity
+And AI whispers secrets, young and old

 ~ <b>By Sazumi Copilot</b> - 9 April 2025